dark0pcodes/watch_out_and_just_skip_the_packer/README.md

     * `CALL OEP_ADDRESS`
     * `PUSH OEP_ADDRESS -> RETN`

-    This implementation may vary depending of the Threat Actors intensions and their skills to avoid security tools.
+    This implementation may vary depending on the Threat Actors intensions and their skills to avoid security tools.
 However the main characteristic that help you recognize the *tail jump* of a packer is "a redirection of the control flow to a section of code far from the current address".

     If you want to find the UPX *tail jump*, just start debugging an UPX-protected sample, go to the entry point of the packer and scroll down; you will see a JMP instruction right before a bunch of 0x00 (OPCODES).
 See the picture below.